 Desperation took hold in the deluge, as Abou Diaby dived in attempting to win the ball from Steinsson…but only succeeded in catching the Bolton player with his studs.
 Some footballers might get lucky and only receive a yellow card accompanied by a stern warning from the referee.
 Diaby was not such a player.
 Chris Foy showed absolutely no hesitation in reaching for the red card, and the Arsenal day was going from bad to worse.

 The Gunners needed to ensure that they didn’t concede again before half-time.
-Stay resolute, compact, keep it tight, do the basics and take no risks; that’s what every coach would hammer home to the 10 men left on the field.
+Stay resolute, compact, keep it tight, do the basics; that’s what every coach would hammer home to the 10 men left on the field.
 So, of course, Matthieu Flamini was caught in possession on the edge of his own area, and as Taylor unthreateningly sidefooted the ball toward goal Gallas decided to turn his back on the shot.
 Predictably enough, the speculative effort flicked off of Gallas’ heels and crept past Manuel Almunia.

 With half an hour to full time, any sort of comeback looked incredibly unlikely.
 However, Wenger then did something that he is often criticised for doing far too seldom; he changed things.
 Taking off Bendtner and Senderos, he replaced them with Adebayor and Walcott, switching to a back 3 in the process.
 The added attacking impetus paid dividends almost instantly, as the Bolton defenders failed to properly pick up the Gunners at a corner, giving Gallas the opportunity to drive the ball home from close range.